IvaTutis/DPChordDHTAlgoritmDemonstration/README.md

 # DPChordDHTAlgoritmDemonstration
- A demonstration of an in-memory node project_package.network using Chord algotritm with a Distributed Hash Table Made for Distributed Processess university course
+ A demonstration of an in-memory node project_package.network using Chord algorithm with a Distributed Hash Table Made for Distributed Processess university course

     > made with IntelliJ as Console Application, using JDK 16